uakfdotb/ghostpp/readme.txt

 ***You need to edit ghost.cfg before running GHost++***

 GHost++ takes one command line argument, the name of the main config file.
 It defaults to ghost.cfg if no arguments are provided.
+Note: If you are using Windows and ghost.cfg looks like an unreadable mess you should try to open it with Wordpad instead of Notepad (or some other text editor).

 ==============
 Required Files